ManuelWendl/AlgScComp/README.md

 The package ist structured in three main parts:
 - dft: Fourier transform related transforms
 - hnm: Hierarchical numerical methods
-- sfc: Space filling curves (currently in progress)
+- sfc: Space filling curves

 ## Contents
-The code contains a python package which can be installed via pip install 'python -m pip install AlgScComp'
+The code contains a python package which can be installed via pip install 'python3 -m pip install --editable AlgScComp'

 Unit tests are included in the subfolder tests.